tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

 - In the **SECOND part** of today's demo, we will fix this issue by implementing the ***revealing module pattern***.
   - This pattern uses multiple IIFEs to first hide away all the code in a file that we wish to be *private* and not visible to the outside, and then to only export those variables and functions that we wish to be *public*.
   - ***Issue***: the code is dramatically better than what we had before, but there is still a problem -  two of the  modules contain hard-code *dependencies* on the 'app` global - so let's move on and fix that!
 - In the **THIRD part** of today's demo - we will eliminate these *dependencies* by passing them in as parameters, rather than hard-coding them, which will have the effect of completely *decoupling* our modules, which makes them more re-usable and easier to test and debug.
-This is a very simple technique, but it comes with fancy names like *inversion of control (IOC)* and *dependency injection (DI)*, which can be summarized as "instantiate and pass in any module dependencies".
+This is a very simple technique, but it comes with fancy names like *inversion of control (IOC)* and [*dependency injection (DI)*](https://medium.com/@fleeboy/dependency-injection-in-javascript-9db9ea6e4288), which can be summarized as "instantiate and pass in a module's dependencies"

  ## II.
 Start Files
 - The start file for this presentation is the completed version of the the "Demo - Sprite Literals and Canvas Image Data", we did recently, and it is here --> [filter-plus-bitmap-manip-example.zip](./_files/filter-plus-bitmap-manip-example.zip)